PDG

 Outdoor residential trips,

+Leadership, training staff, monitoring and evaluation of strategies | Effective leadership is essential for an organization to achieve success.
 Dynamic leadership takes measures to create an inclusive atmosphere where all students feel that they are essential.
 An inclusive learning environment gives emergence to extraordinary students and put schools on a path of success.
+Leaders give opportunities for professional training and arrange workshops for the continuous development of their team.
+BBN Sept 22 |

 Total budgeted cost: £ [76,800 + £6,000 EY setting transfer]